mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 together and undertake a suicide mission to salvage the honor of their forebears, even if their own is forfeit.

-‘Redemption-bands’ of this sort are useful as shock troops or cannon fodder, although wise commanders are more likely to use them as rearguards in a retreat or to carry out missions from which no retreat is possible.
-The use of such troops has given rise to the K’kree reputation for mindless fanaticism, although the motivations of the warriors involved are more complex.
+'Redemption-bands' of this sort are useful as shock troops or cannon fodder, although wise commanders are more likely to use them as rearguards in a retreat or to carry out missions from which no retreat is possible.
+The use of such troops has given rise to the K'kree reputation for mindless fanaticism, although the motivations of the warriors involved are more complex.
 A redemption-band might be sent well forward to trip a suspected ambush, identify a minefield or similar